Skip to main content

 });

-That’s it.
-Every contract.accept(run) call now produces a BoundaryLogEvent with the outcome, duration, failure category, repair messages, and attempt count.
+Every contract.accept(run) call now produces a BoundaryLogEvent with the outcome, attempt count, duration, failure category, repair messages, and rule attribution.

-• Latency — wall-clock duration per run including retries
+• Latency breakdown — wall-clock per run including retries, broken down by attempt count.

-• SDK attribution — version + runtime stamped on every event
+• SDK + runtime attribution — version + runtime stamped on every event for debugging.

 Safe by default